wthirsh/wthirsh.github.io/README.md

 ## Delivering your Project

-Your final project has three components: a dataset, a report, and your code.
+Your final project is delivered in two components: a report and your code.

-### Dataset

-A link to the dataset you used must be submitted on BruinLearn so that your course instructor can use it to run your code.
-To do this, it might be easiest to upload the dataset to Google Drive, then share a link (click *Share* then *Copy link*).
-If your dataset is too big to upload, try to find a way to reduce its size, or speak with your instructor if this is not possible.

 ### Report